coreinfrastructure/best-practices-badge/CONTRIBUTING.md

   appears to be currently maintained (e.g., has recent updates), has more than one developer, and appears to be applying good practices
-* In general, prefer a Rails-specific gem over a generic Ruby gem, and for Javascript Node.js packages prefer a Ruby gem that repackages it.
+* In general, prefer a Rails-specific gem over a generic Ruby gem, and for JavaScript Node.js packages prefer a Ruby gem that repackages it.
   The repackage will often help make it work more cleanly with the Rails application, and it also suggests that the package is a more common one (and thus more likely to be maintained).